clarkezone/ReactiveReorderingTest/README.md

 # ReactiveReorderingTest
-Testing out how to build a reorderable list of items with Realm, the MVVM pattern and .NET.
+Testing out how to build a Windows UWP, along with iOS and Android versions containing a reorderable list of items using [Realm](http://realm.io), MVVMLite, .NET Standard 2.0 and Xamarin forms.
 The goals of the project are

 1. Experiment with Realm for use as a reactive model layer to power a reactive UI layer
 1. Experiement with a XAML Itemsource based on INotifyCollectionChanged, System.Collections.IList, IItemsRangeInfo, ISelectionInfo stuff.. a better way of doing list virtualization in XAML than IncrementalLoadingCollection (more control, new scenarios like grouping)
 1. Experiment with MVVM using MVVMLite and x:Bind
-1. Experiment with dotnet standard 2 and Xamarin forms
+1. Experiment with dotnet standard 2 UWP support in fall creators update as well as Xamarin forms
 1. Kick the tyres of Realm's object server for realtime data updates across end points

 and these are in turn motivated by experiences I've had co-developing the [BringCast Windows UWP app](http://bringcast.com).